Veronica0206/Extension_projects/README.md

 ## Part II: Extending Mixture of Experts Model to Investigate Heterogeneity of Trajectories
 **Manuscript Title:** <br>
-Extending Mixture of Experts Model to Investigate Heterogeneity of Trajectories: When, Where and How to Add Which Covariates (**accepted for publication in *Psychological Methods***)
+Extending Mixture of Experts Model to Investigate Heterogeneity of Trajectories: When, Where and How to Add Which Covariates (***Psychological Methods*, 2022, [Advance online publication](https://doi.org/10.1037/met0000436)**)

 **Description:** <br>
 In this part, we extended Mixture-of-Experts Models to the SEM framework with individual measurement occasions: